The Beginner’s Guide for How to Use a Cricut Maker

 Cricut Mats

-The Cricut Maker only comes with the mat for fabric and the light grip mat.
-It’s a good idea to have all of the mats on hand.
-It’s cheaper if you buy the mat set.
+The Cricut Maker only comes with the fabric mat and the light grip mat.
+It’s a good idea to have all the mats on hand, but buying the mat set is cheaper.

-Having extra mats is not a bad thing because they don’t last forever.
-They also get dirty, especially if you cut stuff like felt or fabric.
+Extra mats are not bad because they don’t last forever.
+They also get dirty, especially if you cut felt or fabric.

 Learn more about Cricut mats here.